tonikelope/coronapoker/docs/GDX_MIGRATION_PHASE2_PROGRESS.md

   characterized classic path for now. `Init.SQLITE` remains only as a deprecated compatibility seam for the existing QA injection tests; normal production startup and access use `DatabaseService`.
+- Extracted preference-file ownership into the neutral `PreferencesService`.
+  Both launchers now load the same typed service; Swing temporarily exposes its `Properties` object through `SwingServiceBridge` while the existing settings callers are migrated.
+Atomic writes, 500 ms coalescing, shutdown flush and corrupt-file rescue-copy behavior are preserved without a Swing timer in the process service.
 - Preserved the classic direct entry point: `Init.main` delegates to `SwingLauncher`.